Terbium(III,IV) oxide

 Terbium(III,IV) oxide, occasionally called tetraterbium heptaoxide, has the formula Tb4O7, though some texts refer to it as TbO1.75.
 There is some debate as to whether it is a discrete compound, or simply one phase in an interstitial oxide system.
 Tb4O7 is one of the main commercial terbium compounds, and the only such product containing at least some Tb(IV) (terbium in the +4 oxidation state), along with the more stable Tb(III).
 It is produced by heating the metal oxalate, and it is used in the preparation of other terbium compounds.
+It is also used in electronics and data storage, green energy technologies, medical imaging and diagnosis, and chemical processes.
 Terbium forms three other major oxides: Tb2O3, TbO2, and Tb6O11.

 Synthesis

-Tb4O7 is most often produced by ignition of the oxalate at or the sulfate in air.
+Tb4O7 is most often produced by ignition of the oxalate or the sulfate in air.
 The oxalate (at 1000 °C) is generally preferred, since the sulfate requires a higher temperature, and it produces an almost black product contaminated with Tb6O11 or other oxygen-rich oxides.